cvick32/solar-map/README.md

 Solar Assumptions: After reading a few online resources, I decided on my values for the average wattage and efficiency per square meter of paneling (src/solar-calculation.ts).
 I linked to the wiki entry where I found the bounding values for my assumptions in the file.
 I also assumer similar sunlight conditions and air quality/cloud coverage for ease of calculation (https://en.wikipedia.org/wiki/Nominal_power_(photovoltaic)).
 Again, I'm not an expert in calculating nominal power, so I've relied on the resources at my disposal to build something reasonable.

+See the screencaps folder to some static examples.

 ## Development server

 Run `npm i` in the top level directoy to install the necessary packages.